• Interview By Internet

 • From the KPBS website: This week the U.S. Supreme Court upheld Oregon's physician-assisted death law, and a new bill is being reviewed by the State Assembly of California.

-* For listening on your computer or transferring to your iPod or MP3 player.
-To save the file on your computer, right-click on the link above and select SAVE TARGET AS… or SAVE LINK AS…
+* To save the file for listening or transferring to your iPod or MP3 player, right-click on the audio player and select the SAVE AS… option